Funds (song)

 "Funds" is a song by Nigerian-American singer and songwriter Davido, featuring fellow Nigerian singers Odumodublvck and Chike.
-It was released via Columbia Records on 6 December 2024.
-It is the second single from Davido's fifth studio album 5ive (2025).
+It was released as the second single from the former's fifth studio album 5ive (2025) via Columbia Records on 6 December 2024.
+The song feature a sample of "Vuli Ndlela" by South African singer Brenda Fassie.

 Background and release

-Davido initially previewed "Funds" via an Instagram post on 5 December 2024.
+Between September and November 2024, a snippet of "Funds" with just Odumodublvck began to circulate on Twitter.
+The track was first recorded by Odumodublvck and Mizzle, who is credited as a co-writer.
+Reports indicate that Davido later acquired the song, revised Mizzle's part, and included Chike on the final version.
+On 5 December 2024, Davido previewed "Funds" via an Instagram post.
 In the accompanying caption, he announced: "We Not Waiting Though!
 Tonight at midnight I'm dropping a single 'Funds' with @odumodublvck and @officialchike."
 Furthermore, he disclosed that the track would be featured on his forthcoming fifth studio album, 5ive.

 "Funds" was subsequently released on 6 December 2024, via Columbia Records, as the second single from Davido's fifth studio album, 5ive.
 The song was made available for digital download and streaming.

 Composition and lyrics

-"Funds" is a fusion of Afrobeats and Amapiano styles, written by David Adeleke, Tochukwu Ojogwu, Chike Osebuka, and Mizzle, and produced by Ucee.
-The song's duration is three minutes and twenty-seven seconds.
-Lyrically, "Funds" explores themes of wealth, street life, and personal pride.
-Davido's Verse 1 boasts of his affluent lifestyle and extravagant spending.
-Odumodublvck's Verse 2 recounts experiences of street life and its accompanying vibes.
-Chike's Verse 3 is characterised by sensual appeals and pride.
+"Funds" is a blend of Afrobeats and amapiano.
+It was written by David Adeleke, Tochukwu Ojogwu, Chike Osebuka, and Mizzle, and produced by Ucee.
+The song runs for three minutes and twenty-seven seconds.
+The lyrics focus on money, lifestyle, and confidence.
+In the first verse, Davido talks about his wealth and spending.
+In the second verse, Odumodublvck talks about street life and his experiences.
+In the third verse, Chike leans into romance and pride.
 Notably, "Funds" samples South African music icon Brenda Fassie's classic hit "Vul' Indlela".